-Revision 16-1; Effective March 1, 2016
+Revision 18-2; Effective September 3, 2018

-Adaptive aids and medical supplies are specialized medical equipment and supplies, including devices, controls or appliances that enable members to increase their abilities to perform activities of daily living, or to perceive, control or communicate with the environment in which they live.
-Adaptive aids and medical supplies are reimbursed with waiver funds, when specified in the individual service plan, with the goal of providing individuals a safe alternative to nursing facility (NF) placement.
+Adaptive aids and medical supplies are specialized medical equipment and supplies, including devices, controls or appliances that enable members to increase their abilities to perform activities of daily living (ADLs), or to perceive, control or communicate with the environment in which they live.
+Adaptive aids and medical supplies are reimbursed with STAR+PLUS Home and Community Based Services (HCBS) program funds, when specified in the individual service plan (ISP), with the goal of providing individuals a safe alternative to nursing facility (NF) placement.

-This service also includes items necessary for life support, ancillary supplies, and equipment necessary to the proper functioning of such items; and durable and non-durable medical equipment not available under the Texas State Plan, such as vehicle modifications, service animals and supplies, environmental adaptations, aids for daily living, reachers, adapted utensils and certain types of lifts.
+This service also includes items necessary for life support, ancillary supplies and equipment necessary to the proper functioning of such items; and durable and non-durable medical equipment not available under the Texas state plan, such as vehicle modifications, service animals and supplies, environmental adaptations, aids for daily living, reachers, adapted utensils and certain types of lifts.

-The annual cost limit of this service is $10,000 per waiver plan year.
-The $10,000 cost limit may be waived by the Texas Health and Human Services Commission upon request from the managed care organization.The state allows a member to select a relative or legal guardian, other than a legally responsible individual, to be his/her provider for this service if the relative or legal guardian meets the requirements for this type of service.
+The annual cost limit of this service is $10,000 per ISP year.
+The managed care organization (MCO) may exceed the $10,000 cost limit; however, the MCO must not include any costs over the $10,000 on any cost reports, claims, encounters or financial statistical reports.

+The state allows a member to select a relative or legal guardian, other than a legally responsible individual, to be the member's provider for this service if the relative or legal guardian meets the requirements for this type of service.

 Adaptive aids and medical supplies are limited to the most cost-effective items that: